MdSaifulIslamRafsan/DwellDex-client-side-/README.md

 # Documentation packages:

-- [AOS package:] Animate On Scroll library, which provides animations when elements come into view during scrolling.
+- [AOS-package:] Animate On Scroll library, which provides animations when elements come into view during scrolling.

 - [Animate.css:] A library of ready-to-use CSS animations.

 - [React-leaflet:] A React wrapper for Leaflet, a JavaScript library for interactive maps.

-- [React Hook Form:] A library for managing form state and validation in React using hooks.
+- [React-Hook-Form:] A library for managing form state and validation in React using hooks.

 # React + Vite